Alerymin/Numworks-emulators-games-status/README.md

 - 1: Savestate works

 Gameplay rating:
+- X: Not tested enough to tell
-- 1: Hard to pres the buttons correctly
+- 1: Hard to press the buttons correctly
 - 2: It's possible to adapt without too much effort
-- 3: Game works with not effort
+- 3: Game is playable with not effort

 Notes:
   Adds precision on where the game has issues if needed